Mitchell Goodman: Life and career

-These documents and his protest actions led to his indictment for conspiring to council, aid and abet violations of the Selective Service law and to hinder administration of the draft.
+These documents and his protest actions led to his indictment for conspiring to counsel, aid and abet violations of the Selective Service law and to hinder administration of the draft.
 He was indicted for conspiracy alongside Benjamin Spock, a famous doctor and author, Marcus Raskin, leader of a Washington think tank, Rev. William Sloane Coffin, chaplain at Yale, and Michael Ferber, a graduate student at Harvard, in what became known as the "Boston Five" conspiracy trial.
 The defendants stood by their support of draft resisters, but denied the conspiracy charges.
-The defendants and others in the resistance movement had hoped to put the morality and legitimacy of the war on trial, but were largely precluded by Judge Ford, who was widely seen to favor the prosecution.
+The defendants and others in the resistance movement had hoped to put the morality and legitimacy of the war on trial, but this was largely prevented by Judge Ford, who was widely seen to favor the prosecution.
 Nevertheless, the defendants' principled stand and stature as professionals was seen by many as lending mainstream legitimacy to the actions of youthful draft resisters.
 The trial and its appeals were covered extensively in the media, and in a book by Jessica Mitford, published in 1969.

 All the defendants were convicted and sentenced to two years in prison, except for Raskin, who did not advocate civil disobedience, but merely an inquest into the legality of the war.
 The conviction was appealed, and the appellate court ruled that Judge Ford had overstepped in his instructions to the jury by giving a list of ten yes or no questions to be answered as part of their deliberation, a list which had possibly been drawn up in collaboration with the prosecution.
 Spock and Ferber were acquitted by the appeals court, which ruled that their actions were covered by the right to free speech in the First Amendment.
 However, Goodman and Rev. Coffin were ruled to have been more closely involved with the illegal acts in the draft card protests, and so were to be retried in the Federal District Court.
 The Justice Department declined to pursue the case, stating that a conviction for conspiracy would be too hard to win given that three of the original conspirators had been acquitted.
 Others believed that the Justice Department did not want to give further publicity to the case.
-Jessica Mitford and Alan Dershowitz have argued that the prosecution for conspiracy rather than for specific crimes was an attempt to repress organized public opposition to the war.
+Jessica Mitford and Alan Dershowitz argued that the prosecution for conspiracy rather than for specific crimes was an attempt to repress organized public opposition to the war.
 Evidence for this view includes the indictment, which cited "diverse other persons, some known and others unknown" belonging to the conspiracy, implying they could also be prosecuted.
-Also, the prosecutor John Wall went as far as pursuing the "applause theory," that those who expressed public support for the defendants statements could be considered part of the conspiracy.
+Also, the prosecutor John Wall went as far as pursuing the "applause theory," that those who expressed public support for the defendants' statements could be considered part of the conspiracy.